What is the GERD Diet?

 • Sore throat

-Food as a trigger and a cure.
-For people with GERD, what they eat has a direct impact on their acid reflux issues.
+For people with GERD, what they eat can affect their acid reflux issues.
 Some foods are triggers and can cause reflux symptoms to kick in or worsen.
 Other foods tamp down on the signs of GERD and allow digestion to work.
-People who have been diagnosed with GERD and want to follow a GERD-centric diet will want to stay away from trigger foods and pick the best items for their body.
-A GERD diet is one that is focused on limiting acid-producing foods, according to Healthline.

-Trigger foods include those that are spicy, greasy, high in fat, or that are acidic.
-Some examples:
+Trigger foods can include those that are spicy, greasy, high in fat, or that are acidic.
+Some examples, per Johns Hopkins, include:

 • Pizza